LKosoj/Samovar/libraries/XGZP6897D/README.md

  The raw integer value of temperature must be devided by 256 to convert in degree Celsius.
  The raw integer value of pressure must be divided by the K factor to convert in Pa.

 ## Platforms
 This library has been tested on Arduino UNO, Arduino ProMini, ESP32 and ESP8266.

 ## Version history
+- 1.0.1 Accept an optional Wire / I2C port in the constructor
 - 1.0.0	Initial release

 ## Contact